v1nshul/prod-cloud-infra-demo/README.md

 A production-ready, cost-minimized reference DevOps project designed for UK startups and SMEs.
 This project demonstrates CI/CD pipelines, containerized application deployment to AWS, Kubernetes orchestration, and GitOps-style deployments—all optimized for **AWS free tier or near-free tier** while maintaining professional standards.

+In this reference setup, staging and production run on the same cluster for cost efficiency.
+In real client engagements, production would typically run on a separate node or cluster.

 ##  Project Overview

 This project serves as a **reference implementation** for solo DevOps consultants offering CI/CD and cloud infrastructure services.
 It's designed to: